 China has a long and age-old history, as well as one of the most ancient and complex writing systems.
 Until the 19th century, it had been one of the most advanced governments in the world and the main cultural center of East Asian.
 Chinese influence in neighboring countries remains significant to this day.
 China is the birthplace of many discoveries that have changed the fate of humankind.
 Among them, there are four great inventions: the compass, gunpowder, papermaking, and printing.

-The rest of the world learned of China thanks to Marco Polo and his book “The Travels of Marco Polo.”
-The Chinese bestowed a gift upon the traveler, naming a bridge in Beijing after him.
+Like most Europeans, we owe our knowledge of China (and that of the Han) to Marco Polo’s “Description of the World”.
+The Chinese have not forgotten Polo’s role, naming a bridge in Beijing after him.
 Marco Polo also somewhat inspired the Assassin’s Creed series from Ubisoft, but that is another story.

 The most popular mobile payment system in China is Alipay, and the second most popular is WeChat Pay.

 In 2016, the Chinese games market overtook the US market and became the largest in the world (for games on mobile platforms).

 The majority of users prefer to play on their mobile phones, the second most popular platform is PC, and the third is tablet.

 Statista reports that revenue from mobile games in China in 2018 amounted to $21.7 billion, demonstrating a growth of $1.6 billion for the year, which makes up 7.37% of China’s market volume in 2017.
 Although this percentage is higher in Europe, the absolute numbers in US dollars are higher in the Celestial Empire due to its larger market.

 The graphics below show Statista’s growth forecasts for the Chinese games market for March of 2019.